Zekaroni/SunSpec/README.md

 # SunSpec
-This is the offical repository for the BRCTC Space Team's SunSpec project.
+This is the official repository for the BRCTC Space Team's SunSpec project.

 ## Table of Contents